LegendDuoKeeper/Pokermon-Ext/README.md

 To do list:

-  - Add a proper config menu, including an on/off toggle for more experimental elements (Note: This step is seemingly impossible at the time of first posting this publicly due to an oversight causing the main mod's configs to overwrite this add-on's config file)
+  - Add a proper config menu, including an on/off toggle for more experimental elements

+  - (Note: The above step is seemingly impossible at the time of first posting this publicly due to the combination of my own inexperience as a coder, and what appears to be an oversight causing the main mod's configs to overwrite any config file assigned to this add-on)

-  - Think of a better name for the branch
+  - Think of a better name for the add-on

   - Potentially rework Shaymins, Lilligant-Hisui, Cutiefly/Ribombee, and Lycanroc-Day after getting more outside feedback